krkn-chaos/krkn/CI/tests_v2/README.md

 - **`ModuleNotFoundError: pytest_rerunfailures`** — Missing test deps.
 Run `pip install -r CI/tests_v2/requirements.txt` (or `make setup`).
 - **Stale `krkn-test-*` namespaces** — Left over from a previous crashed run.
 They are auto-cleaned at session start (older than 30 min).
 To remove cluster and reports: `make -f CI/tests_v2/Makefile clean`.
 - **Wrong cluster targeted** — Multiple kube contexts.
 Use `--require-kind` to skip unless context is kind/minikube, or set context explicitly: `kubectl config use-context kind-ci-krkn`.
+- **`OSError: [Errno 48] Address already in use` when running tests in parallel** — Kraken normally starts an HTTP status server on port 8081.
+With `-n auto` (pytest-xdist), multiple Kraken processes would all try to bind to 8081.
+The test framework disables this server (`publish_kraken_status: False`) in the generated config, so parallel runs should not hit this.
+If you see it, ensure you're using the framework's `build_config` and not a config that has `publish_kraken_status: True`.